WVURAIL/dspira/_posts/2020-07-24-BuildingHornTelescope_Overview.md

 Why does the horn have these dimensions?
 How do they relate to observing the 21 cm line?
 See [Horn Telescope Design]({{ site.baseurl }}/FilesUploaded/HornTelescope_Design.pdf){: .btn .btn-wvu-blue}

 ## What's Needed for a Complete Horn Radio Telescope System
-   - the horn & antenna assembly
+   - the horn and antenna assembly

       * the front end horn [Click here for horn details](https://drive.google.com/file/d/1qdc5lhKErFyIsc8b52ZIkCPJLi-XykSb/view?usp=sharing)
       * the back end can and feedthrough antenna [Click here for CAN details]({{ site.baseurl }}/assemblingcan)